course-kit/client/README.md

 #### `markdown: string | null`

-Raw lesson content. `null` if the user is not logged in.
+Raw lesson content. `null` if the user is not logged in and meta property of lesson `public.content` is not `true`.

 #### `html: string | null`

-Rendered markdown. `null` if the user is not logged in.
+Rendered markdown. `null` if the user is not logged in and meta property of lesson `public.content` is not `true`.

 ### Methods